lizmat/articles/5to6-introduction.md

 [Perl 6 Weekly](https://p6weekly.wordpress.com) reports on all things Perl 6
 every week, and has been doing so in this form for the past 4.5 years.

-[Cro](https://cro.services), a micro-services framework uses all of the features of Perl 6 from the ground up, providing HTTP 1.1 persistent connections, HTTP 2.0 with request multiplexing and HTTPS with optional certificate authority out of the box.
+[Cro](https://cro.services), a micro-services framework, uses all of the features of Perl 6 from the ground up, providing HTTP 1.1 persistent connections, HTTP 2.0 with request multiplexing and HTTPS with optional certificate authority out of the box.
 And a [Perl 6 IDE](https://commaide.com)